 As you may know, the coronavirus has had a significant impact on the stock exchange.
-Unfortunately, many business’ stocks are suffering from significant decreases in value.
-While this can be positive for those who have not invested in the stock market, it has a significant impact on many stockholders.
+Unfortunately, many business’ stocks suffered from decreases in value.
+While this can be positive for those who have not invested in the stock market, it may have had a significant impact on many stockholders.
 If you do own any stocks, they have likely seen a decrease in value.
 This means that if you were to sell them now, you would likely lose money or make less money back on the stock than you would have before the recent market declines.
 However, it is expected that the economy will stabilize once again, which should increase the value of stocks.

 The Federal Reserve Interest Rate Cut